 All classes are taught by Andreas himself with the exception when he is traveling.
 This ensures a consistent & dedicated learning experience as well as providing direct access to his unique skill set and knowledge of Tai Chi Chuan.

 Most modern styles of Tai Chi Chuan trace their development to at least one of the five traditional schools: Chen, Yang, Wu (Hao), Wu, and Sun.
 The differences between the 5 main styles of Tai Chi range from varying speeds to the very way in which the movements are performed.
-These variations not only depend on lineage within the five main styles but also on lineage within a certain style - for example the Yang style in itself can have variuous differences in form or stance execution.
+These variations not only depend on lineage within the five main styles but also on lineage within a certain style - for example the Yang style in itself can have various differences in form or stance execution.
 In the US and England alone, there are over 20 "flavors" of Yang style Tai Chi.

 The Yang style traces its origin back the founder, Yang Lu Chan who taught Tai Chi not only his family members but also to his disciples who later went on to establish their own schools.
-This branching out with the need to differentiate one's own style from the others and with the generations of teachers following, the Yang style started to diverge in the interpretation and execution of the forms.
+This branching out with the need to differentiate one's own style from the other's and with generations of teachers following, the Yang style started to diverge in the interpretation and execution of the forms.

 To give a short answer - there are no superior or inferior styles of Tai Chi nor are there good or bad Tai Chi classes - they are all honest interpretations of the same source material, emphasizing different aspects of the art - be it health, martial arts or spiritual development or ideally all of the above combined.